wesnoth/wesnoth/doc/manual/images/README.md

 ```

 5) Send the files in once you translated the strings in the po file.
 In the
 translation use your locale as prefix/foldername.
-So if you were eg translating
+So if you were e.g. translating
 to German, you would use 'de' as foldername where the images are in and the
 filename for the game-screen screenshot would be this:
     * de/game-screen-1.13.11+dev.jpg